kriszyp/lmdb-js/README.md

 * `examples/7-largedb.js` - shows how to work with an insanely large database
 * `examples/8-multiple-cursors-single-transactions.js` - shows how to use multiple cursors with a single transaction
 * `examples/9-unnamed-db.js` - shows how to use an unnamed database
+* `examples/4-binkeycursors.js` - shows how to work with cursors on a database with binary keys

 Advanced examples: